greymd/tmux-xpanes/README.md

 **DEFAULT VALUE:** `bottom`

+It defines location of the pane's title.
-This property is corresponding to the [pane-border-status](http://man7.org/linux/man-pages/man1/tmux.1.html#OPTIONS).
+It is corresponding to the [pane-border-status](http://man7.org/linux/man-pages/man1/tmux.1.html#OPTIONS).
-It overwrites tmux's `pane-border-status` value in the `xpanes`'s session.
+It overwrites tmux's `pane-border-status` in the `xpanes`'s session.

+Example:

 ```sh
 # Change value from bottom to top